Got questions? Contact us by phone or email:

-The current in-person class offering (not available in 2021) is shorter than the program originally introduced in 2009; it's open to adults of all ages, with optional field trips, and has no volunteer requirement following the classes.
+The in-person class institute is restarting in 2023 after 2 years of virtual-only lectures due to COVID.
+It is shorter than the program originally introduced in 2009; it's open to adults of all ages, with optional field trips, and has no volunteer requirement following the classes.
 However, any participant who follows up the course by engaging in an approved environmental volunteer project with a county environmental organization may be certified as a HoLLIE graduate.

 To learn more about what the in-person program is like, please click the links below or the tabs at the top of this page for more information.
 Visit:

-Classes - where you can download or view a 2020 Class Syllabus
+Classes-2022 - where you can download or view a prior-year Class Syllabus